BigAnteater/KVM-GPU-Passthrough/README.md

 	   sudo mkdir /var/lib/libvirt/vbios/ && sudo mv <RENAME TO YOUR ROM>.rom /var/lib/libvirt/vbios

-For Ubuntu/Debian Based it should be placed inside `/usr/share/vgabios/`, the config libvirt script for ubuntu should create the dir for you if it doesn't exist, just place it there.
+For Ubuntu/Debian/Fedora Based it should be placed inside `/usr/share/vgabios/`, the config libvirt script for Ubuntu/Fedora should create the dir for you if it doesn't exist, just place it there.

 and make sure to rename <RENAME TO YOUR ROM> to what you named your ROM.